RTTB Frequently Asked Questions

 What is Rebuilding Together Tampa Bay?

-Rebuilding Together Tampa Bay (RTTB) is a non-profit organization dedicated to strengthening the lives of Tampa Bay’s most vulnerable communities by providing low-income homeowners with critical home repairs, accessibility modifications, energy-efficient upgrades as well as panting and landscaping services.
+Rebuilding Together Tampa Bay (RTTB) is a non-profit organization dedicated to strengthening the lives of Tampa Bay’s most vulnerable communities by providing low-income homeowners with critical home repairs, accessibility modifications, energy-efficient upgrades as well as painting and landscaping services.
+In addition, Rebuilding Together Tampa Bay builds affordable housing for qualified first-time home buyers.

 How is RTTB related to Rebuilding Together, Inc.?